Welcome to our collection of consumer health materials!

 * Books in the Hope & Cope Collection are selected by Hope & Cope volunteers.
 For information about how they make their selection please call 514-340-8255.

-The information must be relevant to the care provided to patients and families by the hospital and support the needs of JGH clinics and departments.
+The information must be relevant to the care provided to patients and families by the hospital and it must support the needs of JGH clinics and departments.

 Reliable and up-to-date

-The information must have been reviewed and/or updated within the past 3 years and must cite its sources.
-It should be clear who wrote the information and possible to verify that they are a credible source (does the author provide their credentials?
+The information must have been reviewed and/or updated recently (ideally, within the last 5 years) and must cite its sources.
+It should be clear who wrote the information and possible to verify that they are a credible source (Does the author provide their credentials?
 Does the publisher have a good reputation?).

-The information should support, not replace, the relationship you have with your health professional.
+The information should support, not replace, the relationship that patients and their families /caregivers have with their health professionals.

 The information should be well written and presented, without spelling mistakes and other errors.